What Is Artificial Intelligence for Social Media?

 But what actually is artificial intelligence?

-How can it actually impact your social media marketing?
+How can it actually impact your social media marketing and analytics?

 And, most importantly, how do you actually get started using AI for social media?